98krs/SortingProject/README.md

 Learning Objectives: Understand sorting algorithms and their code implementation.
 Practice analyzing, modifying and integrating code.
 Practice with use of generics for developing modular and reusable code.

-Part 1 is a group component where each group member uses one of the provided files, modifies the code to handle generic objects, tests it with their own main program using an Integer object array, and provides the updated class structure to the group.
-The group then develops a joint test program that includes a common generic print array method and a common generic method to verify that an array of objects is properly ordered.
+Use provided algorithm files (merge, quick, heap, shell) and modify to handle generic objects and test in main program using an Integer object array.
+Develop a test program that includes a common generic print array method and a common generic method to verify that an array of objects is properly ordered.

-The group will submit the following files;
+Files:
 1) Final java class files for each of the generic sorts (merge, quick, heap and shell).
-The files will include comments identifying where and how the code was changed from the original provided code.
+Comments identify where and how the code was changed from the original provided code.
-2) Group main code to test and verify all of the sorts using an Integer object array.
+2)Main code to test and verify all of the sorts using an Integer object array.
 The output will display a properly formatted and labeled unordered array prior to each sort and then a final sorted array after each sort (each sort must start with an unordered array) and lastly a verification statement that the resulting array is properly sorted (from a common generic method to verify the order of the array).

-Part 2 of this assignment will include students submitting their individual test code for their generic sort and using the group code with their custom classes from the inheritance assignment (see part 2 of this assignment posted separately).
+Use the group code with their custom classes from the inheritance assignment.
 The provided code implements the merge, quick, shell and heap sorts for int arrays (primitives, not Integer objects).
 The code includes a print method and main code to test the sort for int arrays.
-4 documents of provided code, need to download them

 PART 2
 Learning Objectives: Understand sorting algorithms and their code implementation.
 Practice modifying custom class code for use with library classes, specifically implementation of the Comparable interface.